johnloy/esm-commonjs-interop-manual/README.md

 <a name="addendum">

-## Addendum: Why and How to Go ESM First

-## Addendum: Why and how to go ESM-first
+## :sparkles: Addendum: Why and how to go ESM-first

 You no longer *need* bundling, or even any kind of of build step, any more during web development, thanks to [broad browser support](https://caniuse.com/?search=javascript%20modules) of ESM, and modern tooling to help take advantage of that.
 Of course, for production, bundling is still optimal for performance reasons.